 A graphic representation of what happens to content is the life cycle of products, as it is taught in business schools.

 Notice how similar it is to the life cycle of a piece of content.
 The engagement from the early fans gives it the first exposure kick (introduction), then it grows quickly like a snowball (growth), reaches its peak (maturity), and eventually gets outranked by a new, more relevant content (decline).

 The life cycle concept applies also to this blog post.
 A post that you share on Instagram will probably have a shorter life cycle of a couple of days while a blog post you can rank #1 in Google for a couple of years until other content outranks it.

 The understanding of this mechanism of virality and how the Instagram algorithm works is what I believe should be the basis of your social media growth hacking strategy.

-To succeed you need to have a good marketing strategy, and Instagram strategy is one part of it.
+To succeed you need to have a good marketing strategy, and Instagram content strategy is one part of it.

 When it first went viral on YouTube it got a lot of traffic, organic traffic I did not have to pay for.

 I do with you to go viral.
 But I don’t think it’s a smart strategy to aim at.

 Instead, I want to suggest something more practical.

 Steady and healthy growth